yidafu/maplibre-native/platform/harmony/maplibre_harmony/README.md

 We welcome contributions!
 Please see the main repository's [CONTRIBUTING.md](../../../CONTRIBUTING.md) for guidelines.

+> 🙏 **Help Wanted**: This project is in early development.
+Contributions for bug fixes, testing, and documentation are especially appreciated!

 ### Development Setup

 1. Clone the repository
 2. Set up environment variables
 3. Build the project: `npm run build:debug`
 4. Run tests in DevEco Studio

+### Known Development Issues

+- Build system may require clean builds frequently
+- Some test cases are still being developed
+- Documentation is incomplete
+- Performance profiling not yet complete

 ## License